shichaohui/Gank/README.md

 * The basis of flutter.
 * Custom zoom box for image or any child widget.
 * Refresh and load more of the ListView/GridView.
-* Use provide to achieve skin(Theme) switching.
+* Using provide to achieve skin(Theme) switching.
-* Use intl to do i18n.
+* Using intl to do i18n.
+* Using database by sqflite.
 * ...

 ## Licensed